 - Determine your rooftop’s loading capacity: Rooftops do have a maximum limit to the weight they can hold, and it is important to know and take this data into account when designing your garden.
 Consult with a structural engineer who can determine this information exactly and keep the building and your business safe.

-It can take a lot of work to start your own rooftop tea garden, but a well-designed and run tea garden cannot only provide profit but also a beautiful escape from the city without having to leave the neighborhood.
+It can take a lot of work to start your own rooftop tea garden, but a well-designed and run tea garden can provide not only profit but also a beautiful escape from the city without having to leave the neighborhood.

 B2B Profitable Small Farm Ideas